Midlife Career Crisis: Identity Lag, Not Failure

 FAQs

-You don’t start from zero.
-You use transferable skills, run small experiments to test fit, build a proof artifact, then translate it into outcomes on your resume and outreach.
-Keep your income stable while you test.
+Short answer: You don't start from zero.
+Use transferable skills, run small experiments to test role fit, build a proof artifact, then translate it into outcomes on your resume and outreach.

-Not by default.
-Panic-quitting often replaces one problem with another.
-Start with a safe plan: clarify constraints, test directions through small experiments, build proof, then make a measured transition.
+- Start with a safe plan: clarify constraints, test directions through small experiments, build proof, then make a measured transition.

-That’s exactly why experiments matter.
+Short answer: That's exactly why experiments matter.
 Use low-risk tests: shadowing, small projects, internal role tweaks, short sprints.
-You can regain direction without risking your family’s stability.

 Practical checklist